 Local symptoms of the jaw and teeth

-- Teeth are painful, severe tooth wear and breaking off of parts of the tooth
+- Teeth are painful, severe tooth wear and fracturing/cracking of teeth.

-- Compression and incorrect loading of the temporomandibular joints lead to temporomandibular joint pain, cracking and rubbing noises when opening and closing the mouth.
-Due to the permanent incorrect loading, the structures of the jaw joints gradually rebuild and adapt to the non-physiological situation.
+- Compression and incorrect loading of the temporomandibular joints lead to temporomandibular joint pain, cracking and popping noises when opening and closing the mouth.
+Due to permanent incorrect loading, structures of the jaw joints gradually rebuild and adapt to the non-physiological situation.

 - Tension and hypertrophy (enlargement of the muscles) occur in the masticatory muscles.
 Especially in the area of the jaw angle, there is a prominent muscle enlargement and consequently visible changes in the facial anatomy.

-Due to the close proximity, patients with TMD usually feel symptoms in the area of the head very early on.
-These manifest themselves in the form of tension headaches, migraines and facial pain.
+Due to the close proximity, patients with TMD usually feel symptoms in the head area very early on.
+These symtoms manifest in the form of tension headaches, migraines and facial pain.
 Since bruxism occurs more frequently at night, a strong headache and facial pain in the morning are clear and common symptoms of TMD.

 Permanent bruxism leads to severe abrasion of the tooth structure and consequently to a loss of bite height.
-Due to the bite height loss, the lower jaw rotates in more, which leads to the compression of blood vessels, which are important for the blood supply to the brain.
+Due to loss of bite height, the lower jaw rotates in more, which leads to compression of blood vessels, which are very important for the blood supply to the brain.
 A loss of occlusal height of just 1 mm can cause neurological dysfunctions.

 As a result, neurodegenerative diseases such as dementia can occur at an accelerated rate.
 In addition, with an increasing loss of bite height, cognitive abilities can gradually decrease.